redFrik/udk18-Discrete_Structures/udk171019/README.md

 ![02maincamera](02maincamera.png?raw=true "02maincamera")

-* to attach the script to the camera now select Component / Scripts / Grid (or whatever you called it)
+* attach the script to the camera now by selecting Component / Scripts / Grid (or whatever you called it)

 ![03addscript](03addscript.png?raw=true "03addscript")

-* you should see the following in the inspector window...
+* you should see the following at the bottom of the main camera's inspector window...

 ![04inspector](04inspector.png?raw=true "04inspector")

-* create a new sphere by selecting GameObject / 3D Object / Sphere.  this game object will become our prefab from which all the clones will be made
+* create a new sphere by selecting GameObject / 3D Object / Sphere. this game object will become our prefab from which all clones will be made

 ![05sphere](05sphere.png?raw=true "05sphere")

-* again select the main camera and in the inspector click on the little circle next to prefab and select the Sphere by doubleclicking in the dialog that pops up
+* again select the main camera and in the inspector click on the little circle next to prefab. select the Sphere by doubleclicking in the dialog that pops up
 * your scene should now look like this...

 ![06scene](06scene.png?raw=true "06scene")